trabdlkarim/pycalco/docs/source/index.rst

 Useful Utilities and Libraries
 ==============================

-The following manuals are written for users of the TAK Project Index — those who are trying to download and install a given package from a project.
+The following manuals are written for useful tools or utilities and used libraries to sustain PyCalco.
+The utilities have been developed along with PyCalco shell and can be used separately as a command line evaluator for specific expressions evalution.

 .. toctree::
    :maxdepth: 2